course-details-portlet

 Compulsory assignment:

-Two practical assignments.
-The practical design projects are not marked, but must be approved to pass the course.
-The practical design projects will be included in the individual student's work portfolios.
+A seminar presentation and two practical assignments are compulsory assignments.
+The compulsory assignments are not graded, but must be approved to pass the course.
+The practical design projects will be included in the individual students work portfolios.
 The project may eventually, by the individual student's choice, be included in the individual student's presentation portfolio at the end of the third and final year.

-Summative assessment (with a final grade A-F) of the two essays after the end of the semester.
+Summative assessment (with a final grade A-F) of the two essays (each essay counts as 50% of the grade) after the end of the semester.
 Both essays must be passed to pass the course.

 Specific conditions